 UPDATE: I'm wrong!
 Smoky's granddaughter confirmed on this post that his fastball earned the nickname.
 Great to learn it from an original source.

 Value: Cards from this obscure, 18-card set shows up every so often on eBay.
 I probably overpaid on this #5 at $15, but sometimes rarity trumps financial pragmatism.

-Fakes / reprints: It'd be easy enough to reprint one of these black-and-white cards, famous players are at highest risk of counterfeiting.
+Fakes / reprints: While it'd be easy enough to reprint one of these black-and-white cards, famous players are at highest risk of counterfeiting.
 I doubt many, if any, fakes exist.

 He was called Smokey as a nod to his farm league fast ball.
 “Bert” was his legal first name, and used early in his career~ he was always called Elmer, & his ID was under Elmer, his middle name.